Key Takeaways

 Understanding NAD+: The Molecule Behind the Magic

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme found in every living cell, acting as a critical player in cellular energy production.
-Think of it as the cellular workforce that helps convert nutrients into ATP, the energy currency your skin cells use for repair, renewal, and protection.
+Think of it as the cellular workforce that helps convert nutrients into ATP, the energy currency your skin cells use their natural functions.
 NAD+ also supports vital enzymes called sirtuins, which regulate cellular health and longevity pathways.

-What makes NAD+ particularly relevant for skin health is its dual role: it powers the energy-intensive processes of cell turnover while supporting the DNA repair mechanisms that help maintain healthy, resilient skin.
+What makes NAD+ relevant for skin wellness is its role in cellular processes, including those involved in natural skin renewal, along with its participation in normal cellular pathways.
 However, NAD+ levels naturally decline with age, dropping by approximately 50% between our twenties and fifties.

 Research suggests that supporting NAD+ levels may help maintain skin's natural resilience and appearance.
-When skin cells have adequate energy resources, they can better perform essential functions like producing structural proteins, maintaining moisture barriers, and neutralizing oxidative stress.
+When skin cells have adequate energy resources, they carry out normal functions related to skin structure, support skin hydration, and cope with daily environmental factors.
 To learn more about how antioxidants can further support your skin, read our guide on antioxidant supplements for skin health.

 Quick Answer: Does NAD+ decline really impact visible aging?

-Yes, studies show that declining NAD+ levels correlate with reduced cellular energy production and compromised DNA repair mechanisms, both of which contribute to visible signs of aging.
+Yes, studies show that declining NAD+ levels are associated with changes in cellular energy processes and normal cellular maintenance pathways, which may be linked to changes in the look of skin over time.
 Supporting NAD+ through topical application may help maintain skin vitality.

 Bioavailability: Why How You Get NAD+ Matters